Rave culture, bass futures, community and identity – contrasting music activists sound the emancipatory potential of forward-thinking club music.

 UK duo Raime submerges its listeners in a commanding, slow-churned, hi-hat and clap-laden bass vortex.
 Joe Andrews and Tom Halstead’s new project is designed to “explore Bass Futures indiscriminately.”
 The two late 90s garage and early 00s grime -inspired tracks “Burnt” and “Sudo” on their November 2016 Boomkat Editions release are their most dancefloor-oriented tracks to date.

 Sky H1 is a rising Belgian producer whose lush, vaporous constructions drawing from ambient music and grime are suspended between melancholy and joy.
 Sky H1 debuted on the Berlin party-turned-label Creamcake in 2015 and signed to Codes (the PAN sublabel co-run by Visionist) in the spring of 2016.

 Actress is the pseudonym of British musician and producer Darren J. Cunningham.
-His shadowy, unpredictable music draws loosely on 2-step garage, sub-bass, and London’s rave heritage.
-It has been released by a number of different labels, including Honest Jon’s Records, Nonplus Records, and Werkdiscs, a label he co-founded in 2004.
+His shadowy, unpredictable music draws loosely on 2-step garage, bass-heavy sounds, and London’s rave heritage.
+For CTM 2019, Actress will explore the creative and social potentials of machine learning and artificial intelligence with a two-night world premiere performance with AI Young Paint.